prakamya-mishra/M.A.R.S/CONTRIBUTING.md

-# Contributing to Xcento
+# Contributing to SHIELD
 We believe in making code comprehensible and clean.
 Most important ! we like our code to be uniform and properly documented.
-Thus, we came up with some things that need to be remembered while writing code for Xcento.
+Thus, we came up with some things that need to be remembered while writing code for SHIELD.

 ## Documentation
 1. Add a doc string(comment) after every new function or class declaration.
 The doc string should be concise and convey the usage of the class